luebbe/homie-node-collection/README.md

 - `homie/<device-id>/<node-name>/open` (true|false)

+## PulseNode

+In some way similar to the contact node only that it reacts on pulses on the selected input pin.
+It reports its state (true|false) via MQTT.
+An optional callback can be triggered by the state change event.
+Imagine an optocoupler pulsing with 50Hz when a switch is closed or a button is pressed.

+Advertises the state as:

+- `homie/<device-id>/<node-name>/active` (true|false)

+In order to use the PulseNode you need an interrupt procedure which is attached to the selected pin. e.G.:

+    void onOptoCouplerPulse()
+    {
+      pulseNode.pulseDetected();
+    }

+    void setup()
+    {
+      attachInterrupt(PIN_OPTOCOUPLER, onOptoCouplerPulse, FALLING);
+    }

 ## RelayNode

 A relay that can be set on (true|false) via MQTT message.
 An optional GPIO pin (e.g. to light up a LED) can be passed in the constructor.
 This pin will be set high/low synchronous to the relay.